Purported quantitative support for multiple introductions of SARS-CoV-2 into humans is an artefact of an imbalanced hypothesis testing framework: Exploring the effect of the separation and root shape conditions

+For two introductions, the likelihood of satisfying the evolutionary-separation and root-shape conditions depends on the upstream diversity in the reservoir from which the two lineages are introduced.

+The authors did not attempt to model the upstream diversity.
+However, the authors do not propose any selection mechanisms in the reservoir or the introduction process.
+Absent explicit selection, the default assumption is neutrality, i.e. that each pair of lineages evolves from an MRCA, randomly accruing mutations over the time ($t$) in a Poisson process.
+For the purposes of this analysis, I assume the rate of the Poisson process is the same as that used by the authors in humans.
+Thus, I assume a strict molecular clock across humans and the reservoir.

-In order to explore the two-introduction likelihoods, I drew from the 110,000 successful epidemics, with replacement, to obtain 110,000 of pairs $(E_x, E_y)$ of successful epidemics.
-I combined each pair $(E_x, E_y)$ for all timings $(t_x, t_y) \in \{0,5,10,15,20,25,30\}^2$ days, to obtain 110,000 arrays of 49 combined epidemics.
+In order to explore the two-introduction likelihoods under these assumptions, I drew from the 110,000 successful epidemics, with replacement, to obtain 110,000 pairs of successful epidemics.
+I combined each pair for a range of times $(t_x, t_y)$ between the MRCA and the respective introductions, specifically all pairs of times $(t_x, t_y) \in \{0,5,10,15,20,25,30\}^2$ days, to obtain 110,000 arrays of 49 combined epidemics.
 Then, following the authors' protocols, I simulated sequencing, coalescence and evolution to generate a virus tree from each combined epidemic, and counted the proportion with topologies $\tau_{1C}$ and $\tau_{2C}$, where the two clades arose from the separate introductions.
-I did not use the stable coalescent because in the two-introduction model the basal lineages are successful introductions by definition.
 The resulting two-introduction likelihoods are shown in Figure \ref{fig:two_intro}.